Tubes Containing String Modules in Symmetric Special Multiserial Algebras: Additional Rank 2 Tubes Containing String Modules

 It remains to prove that $w_1$ is zero if and only if $w_3$ is zero.
-For the case where $w_+$ and $w_-$ are zero, we also have $w_+=w_-$.
-Lemma~\ref{lem:pemWchi} shows that $|w_1|,|w_3|>0$ in this case.
-Thus we may assume that $w_+$ and $w_-$ are non-zero.
 If $|w_1|=0$, then $s(w_+)=t(w_-)$ is a truncated edge in a $\mathbb{D}$-triple by the definition of $\Wchi$.
 This is possible only if $|w_3|=0$.
-This converse argument is identical, thus proving the lemma. \end{proof}
+The converse argument is identical, thus proving the lemma. \end{proof}